jwizard-bot/jwizard-api/docker/README.md

 ## License

-This project is licensed under the AGPL-3.0 License - see the LICENSE file for details.
+This project is licensed under the AGPL-3.0 License.